How it all started

 The worker’s comp mod rate is calculated by considering the following information:

 These factors help establish what an employer’s expected losses for the year will be.
 Those expected losses are then compared against actual losses.

 The actual losses are taken from a three-year period of time, known as an experience period.
 The rate at the end is presented as a factor with a neutral of 1.00.

 The coverage paid by an employer is derived from taking the employer’s premium multiplied by the EMR.
 Anything above 1.00 is a debit factor.
 Anything below 1.00 is known as a credit factor.

 Example of Credit Vs Debit Factor

 For a bakery filing no claims during their experience period with an Emod rate having a credit factor of 0.90 and an unmodified premium of $100,000, the modified premium would be $100,000 x 0.90 = $90,000.

-For a bakery with the same payroll and unmodified premium amount who has filed claims during their experience period with an EMR debit factor of 1.50, that bakery's modified premium would be $100,000 x 1.50 = $150,000.
+For a bakery with the same payroll and unmodified premium amount that has filed claims during their experience period with an EMR debit factor of 1.50, that bakery’s modified premium would be $100,000 x 1.50 = $150,000.